survivejs/maintenance-book/manuscript/infrastructure/03-automation.md

 1. Run ESLint with autofixing on files you are committing.
 1. Run Jest tests related to files you are committing.
 1. Format files you are committing with Prettier.
-(See the _Code Formatting_ chapter for more details.)
 1. Add changes caused by autofixing and reformatting to your commit.

 **Every time you commit an _.scss_ file:**

-1. Format files you are committing with stylefmt.
-1. Run stylelint on files you are committing.
+1. Run stylelint with autofixing on files you are committing.
+1. Format files you are committing with Prettier.
 1. Add changes caused by reformatting to your commit.

+T> Read more about Prettier in the _Code Formatting_ chapter.

 ## Automating Releases